Updated on March 1, 2025

 Recognizing Trauma-Related Depression

-- Persistent sadness or hopelessness
+- Persistent sadness, hopelessness, or emptiness

-- Difficulty concentrating or making decisions
+- Trouble concentrating or making decisions

-- Changes in appetite or sleep patterns
+- Changes in appetite or sleep patterns (sleeping too much or too little)

 - Loss of interest in activities you once enjoyed

-- Chronic fatigue or unexplained body pain
+- Fatigue or unexplained body pain

 - Avoiding people, places, or situations that bring back painful memories